carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 This course provides an introduction to writing Modern Fortran.
 It covers everything from basic syntax and variables.
 To functions, arrays, and modules.
-Common Fortran idioms are introduced and compared to C++.
+Common Fortran idioms will be introduced and compared to C++.

 Within the first hour you will have: